 Children are eligible for transport on distance grounds if they live more than a certain distance from the nearest suitable school.
 This is known as the statutory walking distance and is:

-- 3 miles for 8 years and over - 2 miles for under 8s
+- three miles for eight years and over - two miles for under eights

 This applies to all children whether they have special needs or not.
 The statutory walking distance is measured by the shortest safe walking route.